- 1. Bowling landscape

 Sometimes the reasons for not reaching one’s potential are obvious or even public.
 Drugs, alcohol, injury, or even motivational let down are disappointing factors in an incomplete career.
 There can be a myriad of other reasons too.
 Life changes and losses, financial limitations for training and competing, or simply having a game that is rooted in the style of some other era, e.g. from decades past, have been causes for downfalls and incomplete careers.

 Beyond all of those reasons, there are mental game hindrances, “deadly sins” if you will, that have accounted for more pressure, more choking, and more competition wreckage than could probably ever be accounted for.
-This month we ...
+This month we will look at seven of the worst ...